 In the body, collagen can offer you some benefits for health and beauty.
 Some of them include:

 - Reducing signs of aging like wrinkles

 - Strengthening nails and hair

-Actually, our body can make collagen through consuming foods that contain those crucial amino acids.
+Our body can make collagen through consuming foods that contain those crucial amino acids.
 However, as we age, the body cannot produce collagen.
 Therefore, when you reach 30 years old, your collagen production begins to reduce by about 1-2% every year.
 By the age of 40, you have lost 10-20% of your collagen.
-To make things worse, there are some natural enzymes in the body that can break down collagen.
+To make things worse, some natural enzymes in the body can break down collagen.
 Some environmental factors such as free radicals, pollution, and sunlight can break down collagen as well.